tsg-iitkgp/ApnaInsti/README.md

 > Why reinvent the wheel?

-## Feature List [WIP]
+## Feature List

-[Here is the feature list](https://docs.google.com/document/d/1L4wzuw88JrLyBt1DvnjavtAwhJkXgNSIxJG3yBsLwQ0/edit?usp=sharing) of InstiApp of IITB.
-Below listed are various features as per various entities associated with the application being developed for IITKGP.
+[Here is the feature list](https://docs.google.com/document/d/1L4wzuw88JrLyBt1DvnjavtAwhJkXgNSIxJG3yBsLwQ0/edit?usp=sharing) of InstiApp of IITB from which ApnaInsti is derived.
+Below listed are various features of our IIT KGP's application.

 ### Body